Medically reviewed by Drugs.com. Last updated on Sep 21, 2019.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience diarrhea.
-Have patient report immediately to prescriber shortness of breath, wheezing, severe nausea, severe vomiting, mouth irritation, tongue discoloration, bruising, bleeding, pharyngitis, joint pain, joint edema, or signs of Clostridium difficile (C. diff)-associated diarrhea (stomach pain or cramps, very loose or watery stools, or bloody stools) (HCAHPS).
+Have patient report immediately to prescriber shortness of breath, wheezing, severe nausea, severe vomiting, mouth irritation, tongue discoloration, bruising, bleeding, pharyngitis, joint pain, joint edema, or signs of Clostridium difficile (C. diff)-associated diarrhea (abdominal pain or cramps, severe diarrhea or watery stools, or bloody stools) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.